Funeral Poems

 Non religious funeral poems

-But there are plenty of funeral poems out there of a non religious nature, with no nod to any religious deity or concept.
-These two are our favourites - maybe they will become yours too.
+But there are plenty of non religious funeral poems out there, with no reference to any religious deity or spiritual concept.

 Non religious funeral poems